 Water resources managers rely on ground-based precipitation measurements to monitor basin conditions and support streamflow, water supply, and flood forecasts.
 These forecasts, in turn, inform water management decisions ranging from water allocation to flood control to environmental restoration.
 Despite the critical importance of precipitation gauges for water resources management, current precipitation gauges are subject to several challenges and limitations related to operation and maintenance (O&M) requirements and data accuracy and reliability.
 The Counting Every Drop Challenge, seeks for new or improved designs for ground-based precipitation measurement devices to address measurement limitations of existing precipitation gauges, including measurement accuracy, resolution, and stability, and to address operations and maintenance (O&M) challenges of existing precipitation gauges.

-Phase 1 solvers will submit a white paper describing their proposed precipitation measurement device and how it will satisfy the requirements listed in the Challenge Rules.
-Up to eight teams will be awarded and qualify to compete in Phase 2.
+Phase 1 solvers will submit a white paper describing their proposed precipitation measurement device and how it will satisfy the requirements listed in the

 Phase 2 solvers will need to create a prototype based on their concept presented in Phase 1 and have it ready for lab and field testing.
 A preliminary review will be conducted to show the progress made on the prototype through written description and video demonstration.
 Up to 5 teams will be selected from the preliminary review to move on to compete for the top solution prize of $100,000 USD.
 All solutions are eligible for a share of the $30,000 USD innovation awards.

 The Bureau of Reclamation is a federal agency under the U.S. Department of the Interior and is the nation's largest wholesale water supplier and second largest producer of hydroelectric power.
 Our facilities also provide substantial flood control, recreation opportunities, and environmental benefits.
 Reclamation places great emphasis on fulfilling its water delivery obligations, water conservation, water recycling and reuse, and developing partnerships with our customers, states, and Native American Tribes, and in finding ways to bring together the variety of interests to address the competing needs for limited water resources.
-Visit here for more information.
+Visit

 Reclamation and Freelancer started their relationship with Freelancer's participation in the NASA Open Innovation Services 2 (NOIS2) joint tender.
-Click here for more information on other Freelancer NOIS2 projects.
+Click